≡ Menu

 Further, as mentioned above, private placement life insurance benefits by using the tax incentives allotted to life insurance by the IRS.

 If you want permanent insurance and also want the ability to use the cash value to invest in the financial markets, you’ll likely have to pay more in policy expenses.
+Not all VUL’s have the same fees, so make sure you do a cost comparison with a trusted life insurance strategist before you sign up.

 Con #3 – Complicated / Requires Management

-With Variable Life you have the option, and responsibility, to manage multiple investment accounts.
+It’s also true that a VUL can be complicated.
+This is especially true when compared with other forms of life insurance.
+With Variable Universal Life you have the option, and responsibility, to manage multiple investment accounts.
 You can invest in mutual funds, or money market funds, or even hedge funds.

 The policies today often offer 50 or more separate accounts covering an incredible variety of asset classes and management styles.
 The separate accounts are organized as trusts to be managed for the benefit of the policy holder.